dpi26/Login-form/README.md

-this is completed by php , MySql.. hello the project of the file.. and they are verify.. hello dipti where the program are written and written in php. and use the mysql and xam server... this is very useful.. this is very useful to using this process .
+this is completed by php , MySql.. hello the project of the file.. and they are verify.. hello dipti where the program are written and written in php.. and use the mysql and xam server... this is very useful.. this is very useful to using this process .